deepset-ai/haystack-home/content/spring-into-haystack/_index.md

 ---
 layout: spring-into-haystack
-title: Spring Into Haystack
+title: Spring into Haystack
 featured_image: /images/spring-into-haystack-meta.png
 images: ["/images/spring-into-haystack-meta.png"]
 description: Sprout an Agent with Haystack & MCP 🌱
 discuss: https://github.com/deepset-ai/haystack/discussions/8579

 hero:
-  title: 🌸 Spring Into Haystack 🌸
+  title: 🌸 Spring into Haystack 🌸
   text: |
-      Whether you're new to Haystack or an Agent gardening pro, this is your chance to cultivate something useful, elegant, and powerful...
+      Create something fresh with Haystack this season.

-      ...just like spring itself! 🌼
+      From budding newcomers to green-thumbed pros, every gardener of Agents and pipelines is welcome.
+This is your chance to cultivate something elegant, useful, and powerful...just like spring itself! 🌼

-      Join the challenge, submit your solution by **May 15, 2025** and get your official "Spring Into Haystack" certificate!
+      Join the challenge, submit your solution by **May 15, 2025**, and earn your official “Spring into Haystack” certificate!
 ---